Pexels Ketut Subiyanto 4126694

-Lately there’s been an uptick in DIY divorce classes – online programs that claim to be able to train people to represent themselves in domestic court.
-I fully recognize that there aren’t enough resources for parties to domestic cases that cannot afford traditional legal assistance and I see great value in any information that makes the family law process more clear and less intimidating, including DIY divorce classes if they accomplish that.
-There are, however, serious drawbacks to acting as your own attorney in any case that you need to consider.
+Lately you may have noticed an uptick in DIY divorce classes – online programs that claim to be able to teach people what they need to know to effectively represent themselves in domestic court.
+It’s a known fact that there aren’t enough resources for parties to domestic cases that cannot afford traditional legal assistance and there is great value in any information that makes the family law process more clear and less intimidating, including DIY divorce classes if they accomplish that.
+There are, however, serious red flags in a lot of DIY divorce classes to look out for.

 Everyone should understand a few things before spending their hard earned money on a DIY divorce class with the expectation that it will allow them to effectively represent themselves in Court: